hungovercoders-blog/datagriff/docs/_posts/2023-09-09-dotnet-api-container-gitpod/2023-09-09-dotnet-api-container-gitpod.md

 - Combine gitpod with github actions for the whiskey review to make a complete cloud hosted software development lifecycle.
 - I want to look at bringing in the cosmos db emulator into the whiskey review codebase and utilise cosmos within gitpod, hopefully turning this into a really useful template.
 - I want to look at creating a FARM stack template based on the work I've done with FastAPI, Mongo and React.
+- I'll probably take a few steps back and do a blog on a hello world configuration for gitpod.
 - I'll continue to keep this [gitpod cheatsheet](https://blog.hungovercoders.com/cheatsheets/gitpod/gitpod.html) up to date for gitpod as part of the hungovercoders [cheatsheets](https://blog.hungovercoders.com/cheatsheets/) and ensure it looks a bit prettier in future!

 Well all of that has left me breathless and excited.
+If you want to know more come and speak to me or get on the [discord community](https://discord.com/channels/816244985187008514) for gitpod which has plenty of other enthusiasts too.

 I really hope this has changed your development world as much as it has changed mine.
 Mind blown.